What's the first thing that jumps into your mind when you see the man on the right?

 - If you do miscalculate and wrongly judge someone as being dangerous or untrustworthy, the worst outcome is hurt feelings.
 If you convince yourself that your instincts are wrong and a person victimizes you or your loved ones, the consequences can be much worse.

 Also, if you mess up, own your mistake.
-Not everyone deserves respect or trust, but as Dean Koontz once wrote: "Being polite is not only the right way to respond to people but also the easiest." ...but that doesn't extend to situations like the one picture right.
+Not everyone deserves respect or trust, but as Dean Koontz once wrote: "Being polite is not only the right way to respond to people but also the easiest." ...but that doesn't extend to situations like the one picture above in which a man is stalking a young woman.
+Strange people following you around don't deserve courtesy.

 - Having an opinion about the way someone presents themselves doesn't mean you can't treat that person respectfully.
 Just keep in mind your idea of 'respect' and their's is probably *very* different.